bzhkl/mBotHaskell/README.md

 I had to design and implement a basic interpreter for a fictional programming language based on one or more existing languages.
 The interpreter has to be written in Haskell.
 I also had to extend this self-written language making it possible to control an educational 'mBot' robot.

+My mini-programming language is almost a subset of JavaScript (ES6).

 ## Authors
  * Ward Van Assche